playnice/Parallel-Distributed-Processing-R-Python-Big-Data/README.md

 We executed multi-threading SAX processing on an exactly same XML file multiple times and saw increase in data processing speed.
-This experiment is wrongly setup because when we did multi-threaded SAX processing on real dataset (several dierent XMLs), we saw a decrease in data processing speed.
+This experiment is wrongly setup because when we did multi-threaded SAX processing on real dataset (several different XMLs), we saw a decrease in data processing speed.
 This is because the machine in this project only had single hard disk drive, thus the performance is limited by the single read head as the disk need to spin back and forth to serve multiple read on multiple XML files.
 In this project, we proved that data